ghassanmas/faraj.io/README.md

 # Faraj.io

-This is still under develoment.
+This is still under deveploment, you can [track progress Github through it's proejct](https://github.com/users/ghassanmas/projects/3)

 This repo orginaly forked from [ghassan.blog](https://github.com/ghassanmas/ghassanblog).
 It also where [started from there](https://github.com/ghassanmas/ghassan.blog/commit/6db8ed4eb0a4a846aef3d2399ecea6b78154a90f), and then [transfered to a dedicated repo](https://github.com/ghassanmas/ghassan.blog/commit/b0d2ff706b75363674b3c07972fdc7bd16c61ad9).